themaddoctor/BritishNationalCipherChallenge/README.md

                 (Solution7text.pdf)
 - 2006 part 8B: solution
 - 2007 part 8B: solution and plaintext
-- 2010 part 8B: photo of the deck of cards
+- 2010 part 8B: photo of the "first half" of the deck of cards
 - 2012 part 8B: solution
 - 2013 part 6B: solution
 - 2014 part 8B: solution and plaintext